bishalcpgn/DevSecOps-Training-Genese/README.md

 # Genese Solution Website Clone

-This project is a cloned version of the Genese Solution website, built with React and designed to demonstrate modern web development practices, including responsive design and client-side routing.

 **This website serves as a demo project for a DevSecOps training program.**

 ## Project Structure